slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*

 <!--
+Everyone loves you when you’re a winner.
+But you know who your true friends are when you’re still a nobody.

+pedestals prevent friendships

 > *'Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.' -- Patanjali*

 Remember that sometimes people wind up in our lives not because we judged them as high-quality individuals, but because of circumstance and nothing more.